 The problem with immigration controls and border enforcement is that it inherently requires dictating what citizens do with their own property: It disallows me from inviting someone onto my property, selling someone my property or hiring a willing worker.
 A lot of the closed borders advocates accuse open borders of violating free association and allowing people to engage in “trespass” and “invasion” (and this argument can only be superficially maintained if we treat political borders or unused land as private property or the common property of the tax–payers, which simply is not the case; there is no discernible just owner of the entire country or borders), but they apparently fail to see how their own position egregiously violates free association (forced disassociation is no better than forced association).
 It’s not just the “illegals” that are effected, it’s domestic citizens who wish to associate with them as well.

-Libertarians are bound by the non-aggression axiom.
+Libertarians are bound by the non–aggression axiom.
 This axiom leads one to support free association (and disassociation) between individuals on the basis that no aggression is used to force people to either associate or disassociate.
 This means that one must oppose both forced integration and forced segregation (forced association and force disassociation).
 If force is used to stop people from voluntarily associating, then a rights violation has occurred.
 As such, using the law to stop immigrants from associating with citizens (and all that comes with it) is a rights violation on the part of both people in question.
-But the cultural isolationist essentially is arguing in favor of using the law to enforce forced segregation.
+But the cultural isolationist essentially is arguing in favour of using the law to enforce forced segregation.

 Prohibition theory